Last Updated on July 20, 2021 by Evan Retallack

-Although the terms are often used interchangeably, the only true difference between a skid and a pallet is how the main platform is supported.
-Understanding this difference is crucial to ensuring you can transport and store your goods as efficiently as possible, streamlining your entire logistics operation.
+Although people often use the terms interchangeably, the real distinction between a skid and a pallet lies in how the main platform receives support.
+Grasping this difference is vital for ensuring the most efficient transportation and storage of your goods, streamlining your entire logistics operation.

 What are the differences between a pallet and a skid?

-Despite their differences, even industry workers mix the two terms, which makes ascertaining what you really need pretty confusing.
-In terms of look, design and purpose, skids and pallets are very similar.
-They’re both types of square platforms that are designed to bear weight for storage or transportation.
+Despite their differences, even industry workers often confuse the two terms, which makes determining what you really need quite confusing.
+Skids and pallets resemble each other in terms of look, design, and purpose.
+Both serve as types of square platforms designed to support weight for storage or transportation.

-Designs do vary, with some skids having full-length ‘runners’ instead of feet, all facing the same direction to encourage a gliding motion during transport.
-Meanwhile, certain pallets have more supporting beams than others, and may have top and bottom platforms or decks.
+Designs do indeed vary.
+Some skids have full-length ‘runners’ in place of feet, all aligned in the same direction to facilitate a gliding motion during transport.
+Conversely, certain pallets have more supporting beams than others and might include both top and bottom platforms or decks.

 Should you buy a pallet versus a skid?